Version for parents

 ---|---|

-NOVELTY | Something new happens that you have never experienced before. |
+Novelty | Something new happens, an element that you have never experienced before. |

-UNPREDICTABILITY | Something completely unexpected happens or there is no way of knowing in advance what is going to happen. |
+Unpredictability | Something completely unexpected happens or there is no way of knowing in advance what is going to happen. |

-THREAT TO THE EGO | Your skills and self-esteem are put to the test.
+Threat to the ego | Your skills and self-esteem are put to the test.
 You doubt yourself or your abilities. |

-SENSE OF CONTROL | You feel that you have little or no control of the situation. |
+Sense of control | You feel that you have little or no control of the situation. |

 Symptoms and signs